kivra/toybox/readme.md

 ### 🧞 Commands

 - `npx toybox`: Start preview of toybox.
-- `npm toybox build`: Build a static version of toybox
+- `npm toybox build`: Build a static version of toybox.
+The new files will be placed in `toybox_dist`